abilandz/PH8124/Lecture_2/Lecture_2.md

 ```
 would literally create two empty files, the first one named ```file```, and the second one named ```1.log``` .
 If you apply **touch** command on an already existing file, only the time-stamp of that file will be updated to the current time, its content remains exactly the same.

-In order to see or list all files and subdirectories in the current working directory, use **ls** command, i.e.
+In order to see or to list all files and subdirectories in the current working directory, use **ls** command, i.e.

 ```bash
 ls -al